zkSTAR: A zero knowledge system for time series attack detection enforcing regulatory compliance in critical infrastructure networks: Related Works

 \section{Related Works}

 Attacks on industrial control systems (ICSs) that target IT layers can often be detected through network traffic monitoring~\cite{caselli2016specification,ye2004robustness}.
 However, data-driven attacks that manipulate sensor or control data can evade such approaches by simultaneously impacting both IT and OT layers~\cite{urbina2016limiting,kang2014cyber,drias2015taxonomy}, potentially causing cascading failures across critical infrastructure.
 More recently, there have been several attack vulnerabilities that have been discovered such as like Industroyer and Industroyer2 \cite{salazar2024tale}, Triton \cite{jeffries2022cyber} and Stuxnet \cite{langner2011stuxnet}.
-These vulnerabilities have demonstrated the feasibility of joint manipulation of control systems and monitoring data which have motivated the need for robust verifiable detection mechanisms for ICS.
+These vulnerabilities have demonstrated the feasibility of joint manipulation of control systems and monitoring data motivating the need for verifiable detection mechanisms.

 To address some of these challenges, several \emph{model-based} mechanisms have been proposed~\cite{huang2018online,hoehn2016detection,rahman2017multi}.
 Among these, \emph{Kalman filter based} approaches are particularly robust and flexible~\cite{li2020deep,li2020detection,li2021degradation,ramanan2021blockchain,li2022online}, leveraging residuals from state-space models as statistical evidence for anomaly detection.
 These residual-based tests differentiate routine faults from malicious attacks~\cite{li2021degradation} and can support decentralized, network-wide alarm dissemination~\cite{ramanan2021blockchain}.